microsoft/WhatTheHack/067-FabricLakehouse/Coach/README.md

 ## Other Fabric What The Hacks

 These WTHs are currently in development and will be released soon:
-- Fabric Datamesh
+- Fabric Datamesh - A more architecturally focused hack covering Data Mesh, Medalion Architecture, and Fabric
-- Fabric Realtime
+- Fabric Realtime - A hack focused on realtime data processing with Fabric